Authored by the expert who managed and guided the team behind the Portugal Property Pack

 So, is now a good time?

-Rather yes, January 2026 is a reasonable time to buy property in Portugal if you can afford the current prices and plan to hold for at least five years.
+Rather yes, June 2026 is still a good time to buy property in Portugal if you choose a liquid home and avoid overpaying.

 Is it smart to buy now in Portugal, or should I wait as of 2026?